-Popeye Fish: Causes, Symptoms & Treatment
+Popeye Fish Disease: Causes, Symptoms & Treatment

+Popeye fish (Exophthalmia) is a condition that causing fish’s eyes to become enlarged and protruding from their heads.
 This condition is caused by a variety of reasons, such as bacterial and viral infections and supersaturation of environmental gases.

 Symptoms of the condition include cloudy bulging eyes, lethargy, and loss of appetite.
 Treatment includes a combination of antibiotics and good husbandry practices.